lxsavage/tuner1/README.md

 ## Usage

+For most use cases, these commands will be sufficient, but additional features can be shown with `tuner1 -h`.

 - `tuner1 -ls`: List templates available
 - `tuner1 -tuning +<template name>`: Launch using a template by name
 - `tuner1 -tuning "<csv of scientific-notation note names from low to high>"`:
   Launch using a manually-defined CSV tuning

-These can also be viewed by invoking `tuner1 -h`

 ## Editing templates